brownvc/SpotReality/README.md

 5. Once Unity is open, open the "BasicSpot" scene to see Spot.

 Git tracks all Unity assets according to unique IDs.
 All assets need to be created, moved, or renamed through Unity, so that Unity can manage the IDs and Git can keep track of everything.

+## Additional Documentation
+See the Documentation folder for documentation on each GameObject in the application.